 (3) A person who fails to deliver up his licence to the registrar of the court in accordance with the terms of an order made under this section commits an offence against this Act.

+Penalty for this subsection: a fine of $25 000.

 (4) Where a court makes an order under this section the registrar of the court shall, as soon as practicable after the order is made, send a copy of the order to the Commissioner of Police.

 (5) A licence the operation of which is suspended under this section shall for the period of that suspension be deemed not to be in force.